sen393/riscv-single-cycle-cpu/README.md

 The script:

-- Compiles all Verilog modules in `src/`
+- Compiles the Verilog modules in `src/`
 - Uses `sim/TopModule-tb.v` as the top-level testbench
 - Runs the simulation with `vvp`
-- Prints the test results to the terminal
+- Reports self-checking test results in the terminal
-- Saves the same output to `sim_output.txt`
+- Saves the simulation output to `sim_output.txt`
 - Generates `topmodule_tb.vcd` for waveform inspection

-The testbench is self-checking, so expected register values and control-flow behavior are reported automatically as `PASS` or `FAIL`.
+The generated VCD file can be opened in a waveform viewer such as GTKWave.

+## Roadmap

+- [ ] Implement remaining load instructions: `lb`, `lh`, `lbu`, `lhu`
+- [ ] Implement remaining store instructions: `sb`, `sh`
+- [ ] Implement `jalr`
+- [ ] Complete planned RV32I instruction support
+- [ ] Synthesize the processor in Vivado
+- [ ] Analyze timing and FPGA resource utilization
+- [ ] Implement and test the processor on a Spartan-7 FPGA

+## Reference

+David Money Harris and Sarah L. Harris, *Digital Design and Computer Architecture: RISC-V Edition*.